 Clip may not be representative of the blu-ray version

-So that’s my Trespass blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s my Trespass blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:

 Summary: Trespass (2011) Blu-ray Review